Volunteer with Samaritian Ministry

-Samaritan Ministry is able to meet the needs of program participants with the tremendous support of people like you—people who share our core values and concern for others in the community.
+Samaritan Ministry is able to meet the needs of our participants with the tremendous support of people like you — people who share our core values and concern for others in the community.

-Nearly 75 percent of our staff members are full- or part-time unpaid volunteers, and they contribute vital services to the tune of more than 29,000 volunteer hours annually.
-They help those facing poverty overcome the challenges they face each day, serving as caseworkers, workshop leaders, resume writers, front office coordinators and in a variety of other important roles.
+Nearly 75 percent of our staff members are full- or part-time unpaid volunteers, and contribute vital services to the tune of more than 29,000 volunteer hours annually.
+They assist our neighbors dealing with poverty overcome the challenges they face each day, serving as caseworkers, workshop leaders, resume writers, front office coordinators and in a variety of other important roles.

 Together, we make a real difference in the lives of program participants, and we invite you to join us.
 Whatever your skills or experiences, you can find meaningful opportunities to help us fulfill our mission.

-If you are interested in volunteering, please complete a volunteer application or contact Ashleigh Grant at agrant [at] samaritanministry.org or 202-722-2280 x304.
+If you are interested in volunteering, please complete a volunteer application or contact us at volunteers [at] samaritanministry.org or 202-722-2280 x307.

 Current Volunteer Needs: